Nobusuke Kishi: Personal life and family

-Kishi's daughter Yōko Kishi married politician Shintarō Abe.
+Kishi's daughter Yōko Kishi married politician and future foreign minister Shintarō Abe.
 Their second son, Shinzō Abe, served as prime minister of Japan from 2006 to 2007 and again from 2012 to 2020.
 Their third son, Nobuo Kishi, was adopted by Kishi's son Nobukazu shortly after birth, lived with Kishi during the later years of his life, won Kishi's historical Diet seat in 2012, and became Minister of Defense in 2020.